fsasm/asm-hash/README.md

 A collection of common [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash) written in C and assembly.

 ## Goal
-This project began as a exercise to learn and practice assembly for ARMv6-CPUs and also to learn about cryptographic hash functions.
+This project began as an exercise to learn and practice assembly for ARMv6-CPUs and also to learn about cryptographic hash functions.
 Because these hash functions only need simple arithmetic and logical integer operations, it's a great exercise for beginners.
-In order to be portable and fast, everything is written in portable C and the speed critical parts are written in assembly.
+In order to be portable and fast, everything is written in portable C and the critical parts are written in assembly.
 The assembly code is tested on the [Raspberry Pi](http://www.raspberrypi.org/).

 ## Implemented Hash Algorithms
 * MD5